nfacha/GuestViewer/README.md

   # Message shown when a spectator tries to move beyond the max distance
   distance-warning: "&cYou cannot move more than 100 blocks from the player you are spectating!"

+  # Message shown when a spectator without chat permission tries to chat
+  chat-restricted: "&cYou don't have permission to chat.
+You are in spectator mode."

+# Chat settings
+chat:
+  # Whether to restrict chat for spectators without permission
+  restrict-spectator-chat: true

 # Broadcast notifications
 broadcast: